17 Graphic Design Portfolio Examples and How To Create Yours

 Step 7: Connect your domain

 Once you’re satisfied with your website’s design, choose a name for your website and connect a domain name to make it live.
-You can use a free GetResponse domain, connect a domain you already own, or buy a new domain name.
+You can use a GetResponse domain, connect a domain you already own, or buy a new domain name.

 Choosing a name and domain for your website.